bemasc/risav/draft-xu-ipsecme-risav.md

 # Introduction

 Source address spoofing is the practice of using a source IP address without proper authorization from its owner.
 The basic Internet routing architecture does not provide any defense against spoofing, so any system can send packets that claim any source address.
-This practice enables a variety of attacks, and we have summarized malicious attacks launched or amplified by spoofing address in appendix {{appendixA}}.
+This practice enables a variety of attacks, and we have summarized malicious attacks launched or amplified by spoofing address in {{appendixA}}.

 There are many possible approaches to preventing address spoofing. {{Section 2.1 of RFC5210}} describes three classes of Source Address Validation (SAV): Access Network, Intra-AS, and Inter-AS.
 Inter-AS SAV is the most challenging class, because different ASes have different policies and operate independently.
 Inter-AS SAV requires the different ASes to collaborate to verify the source address.
 However, in the absence of total trust between all ASes, Inter-AS SAV is a prerequisite to defeat source address spoofing.